ckurity/note/Linux/Kali/RustScan.md

 Docker is the recommended way of installing RustScan. (however little bit slow and error to output with -oA)

+We strongly recommend using the 2.1.1 tag, as this is the latest major - stable - release of RustScan as of `27 Nov 2023`

 ```sh
 docker pull rustscan/rustscan:2.1.1
 docker run -it --rm --name rustscan rustscan/rustscan:2.1.1 <rustscan arguments here> <ip address to scan>